 Trip Visioning and Planning Using Free, Online Resources, February 17

-Those of us who aspire to access Public Lands are often directed to the same locations by internet search information that insufficiently describes alternatives, even when other intriguing options are close by.
-Often when we are adjacent to public lands, it can still be difficult to find access points!
-Whether you are looking for a safe place to rest your head on a road trip or choosing between a couple new mountain ranges for a spontaneous backpacking trip, familiarity with a few online tools will help you go into an experience more informed, assured of your decisions, and stoked!
+With an overwhelming amount of information at our fingertips, Public Lands can still be difficult to access, especially when we are in unfamiliar territory or looking for a new spot in our backyard.
+Whether you are looking for a safe place to rest your head on a road trip or choosing between a couple new mountain ranges for a spontaneous backpacking excursion, familiarity with a few online tools will help you go into an experience more informed, assured of your decisions, and stoked!
 This workshop will help learners of all experience levels expand their options for accessing public lands throughout the year, especially during the Winter and Spring months when your go-to spots are limited due to snow.

 Ben believes access to public lands is a right, not a privilege only for those who have been taught or have taught themselves!
 Register Here.